zooniverse/panoptes-python-client/docs/user_guide.rst

     Inaturalist.inat_import(taxon_id, subject_set_id, '2022-10-31')

 Be aware that this command only initiates a background job on the Zooniverse to import Observations.
+The request will return a 200 upon success, but there is no progress to observe.
 You can refresh the subject set in the project builder to see how far along it is, and the authenticated user will receive an email when this job is completed.